Mission Statement - “To help children learn values with fun, to delight like the moon and shine like the sun.”

 Shlokas: Guru Stotram, Achyutashtakam, Madhurashtakam, Shree Ganga Stotram

-Sevak: Dhanya Limaye
+Sevak: Dhanya Limaye, Shiven Shah

 Aruni: Grades 5 and 6